alphagov/government-service-design-manual/service-manual/agile/writing-user-stories.md

 Your story cards can be virtual, as well as actual cards.
 On a large product/service keep your stories in a digital format, and then turn them into physical cards as part of sprint planning.

-When writing a user story, make sure the story:

-* is well-formed (ie don’t skip the part explaining why there’s a need for a service just because it can be difficult)
+When writing a user story, make sure the story is well-formed.
+Don’t skip the part explaining why there’s a need for a service just because it can be difficult.

-* have a good, sensible list of acceptance criteria that adds to your teams’ criteria for what is considered finished/completed
+You might want to include a list of acceptance criteria.
+These should be an 'aid memoire' for things to test or check which may have come up during conversation, but they should not be used as a way of defining the scope of a story.

-* are estimated - if stories are too big then split them into smaller stories as they stand more chance of producing shippable (ready to use) code
+If stories are too big then split them into smaller stories as they stand more chance of producing shippable (ready to use) code.

 ### Structure
 Story cards follow a standard structure: